kitnil/awesome/README.md

 ## Shell

+- [farge](https://github.com/sdushantha/farge) - 🎨 Click on a pixel on your screen and show its color value
 - [rtmp-social-multicast](https://github.com/HorusGoul/rtmp-social-multicast) - Want to stream to Twitch, YouTube, and/or Periscope at the same time?
 That's what this project allows you to do!
 - [userreconOG](https://github.com/Graey/userreconOG) - A script to find usernames across over 75 social networks.
 - [ad-honeypot-autodeploy](https://github.com/tothi/ad-honeypot-autodeploy) - Deploy a small, intentionally insecure, vulnerable Windows Domain for RDP Honeypot fully automatically.